 You may either vote "For" all the nominees to the Board or you may "Withhold" your vote for any nominee you specify.
-For both the ratification of the selection of BDO USA, LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2019 and for the advisory vote on the compensation of our named executive officers, you may vote "For" or "Against" or abstain from voting.
+For both the ratification of the selection of BDO USA, LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2020 and for the advisory vote on the compensation of our named executive officers, you may vote "For" or "Against" or abstain from voting.

-The procedures for voting are fairly simple:
+The procedures for voting are:

-If you are a stockholder of record, you may vote in person at the Annual Meeting, vote by proxy over the telephone, vote by proxy through the Internet or vote by proxy using a proxy card that you may request or that we may elect to deliver at a later time.
+If you are a stockholder of record as of April 27, 2020, you may vote in person at the Annual Meeting, vote by proxy over the telephone, vote by proxy through the Internet or vote by proxy using a proxy card that you may request or that we may elect to deliver at a later time.
 Whether or not you plan to attend the Annual Meeting, we urge you to vote by proxy to ensure your vote is counted.
 You may still attend the Annual Meeting and vote in person even if you have already voted by proxy.

-- To vote in person, come to the Annual Meeting and we will give you a ballot when you arrive. - To vote over the telephone, dial toll-free 1-800-690-6903 using a touch-tone phone and follow the recorded instructions.
+To vote in person, come to the Annual Meeting and we will give you a ballot when you arrive.
+To vote in advance of the Annual Meeting over the telephone, dial toll-free 1-800-690-6903 using a touch-tone phone and follow the recorded instructions.
 You will be asked to provide the company number and control number from the Notice.
-Your telephone vote must be received by 11:59 p.m., Eastern Time on June 17, 2019 to be counted. - To vote through the Internet, go to www.proxyvote.com to complete an electronic proxy card.
+Your telephone vote must be received by 11:59 p.m., Eastern Time on June 22, 2020 to be counted.
+To vote in advance of the Annual Meeting through the Internet, go to www.proxyvote.com to complete an electronic proxy card.
 You will be asked to provide the company number and control number from the Notice.
-Your internet vote must be received by 11:59 p.m., Eastern Time on June 17, 2019 to be counted. - To vote using a printed proxy card that may be delivered to you, simply complete, sign and date the proxy card that may be delivered and return it promptly in the envelope provided.
+Your internet vote must be received by 11:59 p.m., Eastern Time on June 22, 2020 to be counted.
+To vote in advance of the Annual Meeting using a printed proxy card that may be delivered to you, simply complete, sign and date the proxy card that may be delivered and return it promptly in the envelope provided.
 If you return your signed proxy card to us before the Annual Meeting, we will vote your shares as you direct.

-Beneficial Owner: Shares Registered in the Name of Broker or Bank
+Beneficial Owner: Shares Registered in the Name of Broker, Bank or Other Agent

-If you are a beneficial owner of shares registered in the name of your broker, bank, or other agent, you should have received a Notice containing voting instructions from that organization rather than from Eagle.
+If you are a beneficial owner of shares registered in the name of your broker, bank or other agent, you should have received a Notice containing voting instructions from that organization rather than from Eagle.
 Simply follow the voting instructions in the Notice to ensure that your vote is counted.
 To vote in person at the Annual Meeting, you must obtain a valid proxy from your broker, bank or other agent.
-Follow the instructions from your broker or bank included with these proxy materials, or contact your broker or bank to request a proxy form.
+Follow the instructions from your broker, bank or other agent included with these proxy materials, or contact your broker, bank or other agent to request a proxy form.